What's the big deal about Cinco de Mayo, literally translated as the fifth of May? Here's what you need to know :

 Most Americans confuse this holiday with Mexico's Independence Day, but that date is Sept.
 16.

-3. Cinco de Mayo IS a celebrations of underdogs.
+2. Cinco de Mayo is a celebration of the Battle of Puebla.

 Why make such a big deal over one victory?
 The win at Puebla was a huge deal for Mexico because the Mexican Army went into the battle as underdogs.
 They had no training and no equipment and were vastly outnumbered against the well-armed, well-disciplined and well-funded French, who up until that point had defeated them at every turn.
 Yet, they prevailed.

-With all of the fuss around May 5th here in the U.S., you would think it was the biggest holiday in Mexico — but that's not the case.
+With all of the fuss around May 5 here in the U.S., you would think it was the biggest holiday in Mexico — but that's not the case.
 That honor goes to Mexican Independence Day.
-Still, Mexicans do celebrate the day with family get-togethers, fireworks, dancing and lots of yummy food.
+Still, Mexicans do celebrate the day with family gatherings, fireworks, dancing and lots of yummy food.

 Many towns around the U.S. have festivals, fiestas, dances, fireworks, food and music in honor of the holiday.
 It's a great time to teach your kids about the culture, people and history of Mexico — or even learn a little yourself.